belgif/rest-guide-validator/readme.md

 ```
    mvn io.github.belgif.rest.guide.validator:belgif-rest-guide-validator-maven-plugin:2.0.0:validate-openapi "-Drest-guide-validator.files=openapi.yaml"
 ```
-(change openapi.yaml to the name of your OpenAPI file) Check the result in the console output of the maven execution.
+_Change 'openapi.yaml' to the name of your OpenAPI file and update '2.0.0' to the latest available version of the plugin_

-The plugin will output violations against rules.
-You can look up the rule identifiers (e.g. [uri-notat]) in the [Belgif REST guide](https://www.belgif.be/specification/rest/api-guide/) for more information and examples.
 Referenced external OpenAPI documents (from `$ref` properties) will be validated as well, unless explicitly excluded in the plugin's configuration.
 Only OpenAPI documents on the local file system are currently supported.

 The validator supports OpenAPI 2.0 and 3.0, but some rules aren't checked for OpenAPI 2.0 documents.
 OpenAPI 3.1 isn't supported yet.

 ### Example output

+The validation report will be in the console output of the maven execution.
+Any rule violations in the report are linked to a rule identifier (e.g. [uri-notat]) that can be looked up in the [Belgif REST guide](https://www.belgif.be/specification/rest/api-guide/) for more information and examples.

-The console output is grouped by rule (default) or grouped by file.
+The violations are grouped by rule (default) or grouped by file.
 Each rule shows:
 * Violation level (MANDATORY / RECOMMENDED / STYLE / IGNORED)
 * Rule name ([rule-name])
 * A message that describes the general issue of the rule
 * The number of occurences

-Then for each violation of that rule the console output contains:
+Then for each violation of that rule, the console output contains:
-* filename + line number
+* filename and line number
 * A JsonPointer to the exact location of the violation
 * In some cases, additional information about this specific violation.